6 min read · Cost

 | Premium custom fiber cement with WUI assembly | $18–$28+ | $44,000–$86,000+ |

-Sierra Siding's typical re-side scope band in the Sierra foothills as of 2026.
+Typical re-side planning range for the Sierra foothills — a general California market range, not a Sierra Siding quote.
 WUI hardening per California Building Code Chapter 7A is included where the parcel sits in a Fire Hazard Severity Zone.
 Vinyl is intentionally omitted from this band — it's not Chapter 7A-acceptable on designated parcels and rarely the right answer on the rest.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways